Eventually you will learn that the real competition

 Okay, maybe one.
 (I never drink coffee).

-Wow, it’s really happening.
+I thought, wow, it’s really happening.
 I am about to live the life I have always dreamed.
 I am not the same person I was a minute ago.
-This. changes. everything.
+This.
+Changes.
+Everything.
 I am about to become a “real” writer…

 Which led me to a pandora’s box of questions:

 What determines when someone is a “real” writer?
 Or Who?

 How many words do they have to write or books do they have to publish?